oroinc/documentation/user_guide/marketing_list.rst

-The article describes how to :ref:`create <user-guide-marketing-lists-create>` and :ref:`manage <user-guide-marketing-lists-actions>` marketing lists, as well as provides detailed description of the :ref:`marketing list "View" page <user-guide-marketing-lists-view-page>`.
+The article describes how to :ref:`create <user-guide-marketing-lists-create>` and :ref:`manage <user-guide-marketing-lists-actions>` marketing lists, as well as provides detailed description of the :ref:`marketing list "View" page <user-guide-marketing-list-view-page>`.

 .. _user-guide-marketing-lists-create: